WayScience/waysciencelab.com/_posts/2022-11-01-segmentation.md

   - process
 ---

-# A Brief Performance Comparison of Popular Cell Segmentation Software
+# A Brief Comparison of Popular Cell Segmentation Software

 Welcome back!
 I hope that you were able to come up with an amazing illumination correction pipeline from [my illumination correction blog post](https://www.waysciencelab.com/2022/08/09/illumcorrect.html) and are ready for segmentation!
 If you are just starting with this blog post, then welcome in!